Systems Performance 2nd Ed.

 This is my summary of Linux systems performance in 40 minutes, covering six facets: observability, methodologies, benchmarking, profiling, tracing, and tuning.
 It's intended for everyone as a tour of fundamentals, and some companies have indicated they will use it for new hire training.

-A video of the talk is on usenix.org and youtube, and the slides are on slideshare or as a PDF.
+A video of the talk is on usenix.org and youtube, here are the slides or as a PDF.

 For a lot more information on observability tools, profiling, and tracing, see the talks that follow.